cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

 ============

-Cyrus Murder, or IMAP Aggregation, provides the ability to split a common IMAP mailbox namespace(s) across multiple back ends.
+Cyrus Murder, or IMAP Aggregation, provides the ability to split a common IMAP mailbox namespace(s) across multiple backends.
 Cyrus murder is not :ref:`replication <architecture_replication>`; it is load and resource sharing for performance.